redkai11/Low-Rank-Adaptation-of-TrOCR/README.md

 ![Results](results.png?raw=true) <br />

 # Conclusion
 The original author of the dataset/project, accessible [here](https://universe.roboflow.com/yashwanthworkspace/numbers-identification), appears to have employed a YOLO-based model, pretrained on the [COCO dataset](https://cocodataset.org/#home), boasting impressive metrics of mAP 99.5%, Precision 99.8%, and Recall 99.8%.
 While these numbers initially seem impressive, I verified the claims by downloading and evaluating the model.
-Upon further analysis, it became apparent that the author's model falls short in terms of CER, showing Validation Character Error Rate (CER) of 0.7306 and a Test CER of 0.7431.
+Upon further analysis, the author's model falls short in comparison to trOCR models in terms of CER, showing a Validation CER of 0.7306 and a Test CER of 0.7431.

-Surprisingly, the baseline model, without any finetuning, outperformed the YOLO-based model.
+Surprisingly, the base model, without any finetuning, outperformed the YOLO-based model.
 Implementing targeted LoRA finetuning, however, led to a substantial enhancement in performance.
 The refined model achieved an outstanding Validation CER of 0.011922799422799422 and Test CER of 0.01222989195678271, after training for only 16 epochs.

 The fine-tuning process using LoRA has yielded promising gains; however, the relatively brief training period of 16 epochs raises questions about whether the model has fully converged to its optimal state.
 I believe that the model is capable of absorbing more informationlearning further reducing the CER.
 This project not only showcased the effectiveness of fine-tuning a pre-trained large language model but also emphasized the unique contribution of LoRA in the context of a dataset with limited size.
 The ability to harness the inherent knowledge within a pre-trained model and tailor it for specific tasks, showcasing the flexibility of this approach.